 The unit is likely to pass Inspection once the Technician has done the Pre-Inspection Checklist.

 They don’t always pass.
-Sometimes the inspector finds something we didn’t expect.
+Sometimes the inspector finds something we didn’t expect during housing inspections.

 Or we run across something odd that wasn’t on the checklist.
-At those times, we update the checklist.
+At those times, we update the Section 8 inspections checklist.

 Not only that, but we took advantage of training sessions offered by the local housing authorities.
 They will tell you what the major stumbling blocks are.
-They want landlords to pass the Oklahoma City Section 8 inspection the first time, too.
+They want landlords to pass the inspection the first time, too.
 It helps them to be more efficient.

 One other change we put in place at the suggestion of one of the inspectors was to have a maintenance technician present at the Oklahoma City Section 8 inspection.
 That way, if something isn’t quite right, we can make a last-minute adjustment to get the unit to pass.